inab/vre_cwl_executor/README.md

-# iPC VRE Process CWL Executor
+# iPC VRE CWL Executor

 Example pipelines file that is ready to run in the VRE matching the code in the HowTo documentation.